erikfredner/cv/cv.md

 DH 2015.
 Sydney, Australia.

 Current Projects of the Literary Lab \hfill 2015 \
 SyncDH.
-Santa Barbara, CA.
+Santa Barbara, California.

 'Two Blocks Joined by a Corridor:' Time in _To The Lighthouse_ \hfill 2015 \
 Literary History.
-Stanford, CA.
+Stanford, California.

 'Inveigling _Uncle Tom’s Cabin_ to Become a Ballet:' cummings’s _Tom_ \hfill 2014 \
 Berkeley-Stanford Conference.
-Stanford, CA.
+Stanford, California.

 On the Stanford Literary Lab’s Pamphlet Series \hfill 2014 \
 Future of Publication Workshop.
-Stanford, CA.
+Stanford, California.

 ### At the Stanford Literary Lab